Here are answers to some common questions.

 It depends on what stage your work is at.
 Here’s a guide—but if you’re still not sure, you’re welcome to ask 🙂

 Read more: What do you need?
 Copyediting vs. proofreading to understand the differences between those two services.
-The CIEP also has a very helpful free guide you can download.
+The CIEP also has a very helpful guide and downloadable factsheets.

 What file formats do you work with?